yugabyte/yugabyte-db/docs/content/latest/benchmark/ycsb.md

 {{< /note >}}

-We will first setup YCSB and configure it to use the YCQL Driver for Cassandra.
+We will first setup YCSB and configure it to use the YCQL driver for Cassandra.

 ## Step 1.Clone the YCSB repository